An Overview of ISI Certification

-The term ISI stands for “Indian Standard Institute”.
-An ISI mark guarantees that an electrical product adheres to the Indian standards specified by the ISI.
+The term ISI stands for “Indian Standard Institute” and the ISI mark guarantees that an electrical product adheres to the Indian standards prescribed by the ISI.
 The process for obtaining ISI Mark is known as ISI certification.
 Generally, obtaining ISI Certification is a voluntary act.
-However, there are some electrical products or items, like wires, appliances, electric motor, etc. for which an ISI mark is compulsory before they can be sold in the market.
-This certificate acts as a proof that an electrical item or appliance is safe to use.
+However, there are some electrical products or items, like wires, appliances, electric motors, etc. An ISI mark is compulsory before they can be sold in the market.
+This Certificate proves that an electrical item or appliance is safe to use.

 What are the Objectives of an ISI Certification?

 The objectives of ISI Certification in India are as follows:

 - Ensuring delivery of high-quality products to customers;

 - Reducing wastage of resources and thereby minimising the production costs;

 - Enhancing customer satisfaction and increasing the goodwill of the business;

 - Providing better growth prospects to the business;

 - Guaranteeing the quality and safety of products.

 The National Standard Body, i.e., BIS (Bureau of Indian Standards), has the autonomy to grant ISI certificates or marks in India.
 Further, once an application for the ISI Certificate is received, the BIS officer starts a preliminary examination and verification of the factory premise.
 The same is done to ensure that the product not only complies with the Indian Standards but is also safe to use and is not hazardous to the health of citizens in any form.